LiveBy/code-styles/markdown.md

 ## Code Blocks

 Prefer to use four spaces for [code blocks] if there is only one code format in the Markdown file.
-Use labeled fenced code blocks if there are multiple different code formats (html, js, css).
+Use fenced code blocks with a language identifier if there are multiple languages code formats (html, js, css).

 Rationale: Indented code blocks are cleaner than fenced code blocks.
 Labeled code blocks are messier, but make intent clearer.